Southern massive stars at high angular resolution. Physical separations and mass ratios: Results and discussion

-By applying the methods presented in the previous section, the projected physical separation of all companions, and the mass of the primaries and of all their companions are determined.
+By applying the methods presented in the previous section, the projected physical separations of all companions, and the masses of the primaries and of all their companions were determined.
 In this section we discuss these results.